watura/api-spec-1/resources/files/index.md

 `include_incomplete`|integer (0 or 1)|Include incomplete files.
 Only applicable to the user's file stream.
 Defaults to true.
 `include_private`|integer (0 or 1)|Include private files.
 Only applicable to the user's file stream.
 Defaults to true.
 `file_types`|string|Comma-separated list of file types to retrieve.
 Only applicable to the user's file stream.
 If not included, will return any files the app is authorized to view.
+`exclude_file_types`|string|Comma-separated list of file types not to retrieve.
+Only applicable to the user's file stream.
+Ignored if `file_types` set.
 `include_raw`|integer (0 or 1)|Include [raw](../implementation/raw) on all objects.
 Defaults to false.
 `include_file_raw`|integer (0 or 1)|Include [raw](../implementation/raw) on all file objects.
 Defaults to false.